ARTICLE I. OFFICE

 In matters that directly concern UAF and/or the Association, the Board of Directors may seek the advice of the University of Alaska through the UAF Chancellor, the President, University Counsel, and the Board of Regents.

 Section 1.
 Standing Committees.
 The Board shall have the following standing committees:

 - Executive Committee: Members - President, Vice President, Treasurer, Secretary and the immediate Past President (if still on the board).
 If the immediate Past President is no longer on the board, then at least one other member of the Board of Directors as appointed by the President.
 Executive Director shall serve as ex-officio, non-voting member.
 Chair - President.
-Charge - shall transact business of the Association in intervals between board meetings.
+Charge - Meet monthly to transact business of the Association in intervals between board meetings.
 Shall possess and may exercise any and all powers of the Board, but shall not overrule, reverse, or change substantial acts of the Board.
-Minutes of all Executive Committee meetings shall be kept and submitted at the next Board of Directors' meeting.
+Minutes of all Executive Committee meetings shall be kept by the board secretary and submitted at the next Board of Directors' meeting.
 All Executive Committee actions shall be subject to revision and alteration by the Board.
-(Amended 4/29/2016)
+(Amended 4/29/2016: 4/24/2021)